The answers to important questions when buying a fixed annuity.

 Fixed annuities are relatively simple investments, but there’s still some terminology, features, and options that you’ll need to understand.
 We’ve outlined some key concepts for you here.

 When you buy a fixed annuity, you are locking in a return that’s guaranteed for the contract term.
 The fixed annuity could be structured to offer the same crediting rate every year or a different rate in the first year, which is higher than in subsequent years.
-Ultimately, and assuming you won’t be cashing out early, what matters is the yield to maturity/surrender, or the annual effective return you’re earning over the full locked-in period.
+Ultimately, and assuming you won’t be cashing out early, what matters is the yield to the end of your interest rate term, or the annual effective return you’re earning over the full locked-in period.
 Finally, at the end of the contract, you’ll have the option for continue the fixed annuity with an annually renewable rate.
 Here’s how the rates will be identified:

 The contract term for a fixed annuity is actually the period during which surrender charges apply.
 During these years, if you withdraw more than what’s allowed – typically 10% of your account value – fees will be assessed.
 Most fixed annuities have pre-set declining surrender charge schedule which can start as high as 10% in the first year and will then decline by typically 1% per year.
 Here’s how the surrender charge period will be identified:

 Note that typically the surrender charge period will be the same as the rate guarantee period, but products are occasionally structured to have a longer surrender charge period.
 In this case, the guaranteed rate will be in effect for only a few years, after which you’ll earn the renewal rate until the surrender charge period ends.
-This option could make sense if you expect interest rates to increase, but it’s generally not something we’d recommend.
+This option could make sense if you expect interest rates to increase.

 Fixed annuities typically allow you to access a portion of your money penalty-free.
 The allowance will differ from carrier to carrier, but it’s often cumulative interest or 10% of the account balance.
 You should only plan to take advantage of these withdrawals if you’re at least 59½, as the IRS imposes a 10% penalty on withdrawals made before you reach that age.